butterfill/docpad-deck.js-slides-skeleton/README.md

 The files here comprise a [docpad](https://docpad.org/) project that combines a lightly modified version of [deck.js](https://github.com/imakewebthings/deck.js) with a few other javascript and css components and a collection of jade mixins to make writing slides simple.

-[docpad](https://docpad.org/) is a static site builder; it creates a bunch of template and source files and makes web pages from them.
+[docpad](https://docpad.org/) is a static site builder; it takes a bunch of template and source files and makes web pages from them.

 [deck.js](https://github.com/imakewebthings/deck.js) is some javascript and css that allows you to make slide show presentations using HTML instead of having to mess with things like powerpoint.